noshbar/SDGG/README.md

 * `--help` to show all options
 * `-of <category>` lets you choose the subfolder within `outputs`, grouping them by category, e.g., one for "animals", one for "fantasy", one for "taxes", whatever, to prevent things getting too unwieldly
 * `-ip true` will show images as they're ready, not wait until all 3 are done. *CAUTION*: this is a complete hack, abusing Gradio, so use with discretion
+* `-rd true` and `-gd true` will disable the upscaling and face enhancement, useful if you're getting out of memory errors

 ### Longstart